More of the music of Wolfgang Amadeus Mozart (1756-1791)

 Reviews and Commentaries for the Music of Mozart

 Sonic Grade: B?

 One of the better Speakers Corner Deccas.
-They released this title on Heavy Vinyl in 1998; it was one of the few Speakers Corner classical recordings we used to carry and recommend.
-It of course has the usual shortcomings.
+They released this title on Heavy Vinyl in 1998.
+In those days, it was one of the few Speakers Corner classical recordings we used to carry and recommend.

 Below are some thoughts from a recent classical listing that we hope will shed some light on our longstanding aversion to the sound of modern remasterings.